miney-py/miney/docs/index.rst

    :alt: Python logo
    :align: left

 Why not Minecraft?
-Minecraft isn't free, while Minetest is.
+Minetest is free.
 Not only you don't have to pay for Minetest (consider to `donate <https://www.minetest.net/get-involved/#donate>`_!), it's also open source!
 That's a big point, if you try to use this for example in a classroom.

 Also modding for minecraft isn't that easy, cause there is no official API or an embedded scripting language like Lua